Monal5031/Tech-fest-portal/Functions ReadMe.txt

 27. int checkEventName(char []): Function to check if user has given valid event name.

-28.registerUserEvent(char []): Function to register events for old user.
+28.void registerUserEvent(char []): Function to register events for old user.

-29.viewRegisteredList(char []):Function to view registered events.
+29.void viewRegisteredList(char []):Function to view registered events.

-30.assignEventID(): Function to assign event id to an user.
+30.long int assignEventID(): Function to assign event id to an user.

+31.void enterPass(): Function to enter pass using masking

+32. void changeUserPass(char []): Function to change user passwor.